Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Trans* people in Germany are subjected to a long, expensive assessment process to change their legal gender.
-A new self-determination law would reform this — and activists say it's long overdue.
+Efforts to introduce a new self-determination law have been delayed — but activists say it is badly needed.

 "Degrading, expensive and illogical" — that is how one trans* person described her experience of legally changing her gender in Germany.